 The 2019 EU Trade Policy Review was recently published by the World Trade Organisation (WTO).
 The trade policy review process takes place every two years for major economies and is an important transparency tool.
 The country under review produces a policy report summarising major trade policy developments since the last review.
 A second report is written independently by the WTO Secretariat.
 These reports are then discussed by the full membership in the WTO’s Trade Policy Review Body.
-Indeed, the EU received more than 1,600 written questions from other WTO members on these reports to which it has provided written answers (unfortunately, the latter files are restricted and not publicly available on the WTO website).
+Indeed, the EU received more than 1,600 written questions from other WTO members on these reports to which it has provided written answers (unfortunately, the latter files are restricted and not publicly available on the WTO website).… Read the rest

 In my previous post I discussed the challenges facing European Council President Charles Michel as he took over responsibility from the Finnish Presidency to prepare the draft conclusions on the Multi-annual Financial Framework for the coming meeting of the European Council on 20 February next.

 The Finnish Presidency proposal had been attacked on all sides as unsatisfactory.
 Yet, in that previous post, I speculated that Mr Michel was unlikely to hear anything very different to what the Finnish Presidency had heard when charged with forwarding the ‘negotiating box with figures’ to the December 2019 meeting of the European Council.… Read the rest